 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and apply any necessary updates to help mitigate the risk.
+US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and update to Chrome 13.0.782.215 to help mitigate the risks.